1996 United States Senate election in Georgia: Campaign

-After the Republican Primary, Guy Millner emerged as the nominee.
+After the Republican primary, Guy Millner emerged as the nominee.
 Charles Bullock, a political scientist at the University of Georgia, noted that defeated rival Johnny Isakson was more likely to win the moderate vote due to his pro-choice views on abortion.
 Several polls earlier that year showed Cleland defeating both Millner and Isakson.
 In contrast to Isakson's opinion, Guy Millner was opposed to abortion except in the case of rape, incest, or to save the life of the mother.
-Zell Miller went on to appoint on the Class 3 seat in 2000 following Paul Coverdell's death and later elected in the special election, Johnny Isakson was later elected on that same seat after Miller retired in 2004.
+Zell Miller was appointed to the Class 3 seat in 2000 following Paul Coverdell's death and later elected in the special election; Johnny Isakson was later elected to that same seat after Miller retired in 2004.
 Opponent Max Cleland quickly labeled Millner as an extremist, saying that "I think people in this state want to elect a moderate ... not an extremist, not an ideologue, and not somebody hung up on some ideological agenda."
 In response, Millner began campaigning on other issues to capture more moderate voters.

 Results

 On Election Day, Democratic nominee Max Cleland narrowly won against Republican Guy Millner.
-It was one of the closest United States Senate Elections in the history of Georgia.
-Cleland received 1,103,993 votes to Millner's 1,073,969 votes.
-Libertarian candidate Jack Cashin obtained 81,262 votes, while only 8 people voted for Independent Arlene Rubinstein.
+It was one of the closest U.S. Senate elections in Georgia history.
+Cleland received 49% of the vote to Millner's 48%.
+Libertarian candidate Jack Cashin obtained 4%, while only eight people voted for Independent Arlene Rubinstein.
 Since the Democratic-controlled Georgia General Assembly changed the run-off rules after the 1992 Senate election to only require a runoff if the winning candidate received less than 45% of the vote, no runoff was required.
 Republicans, once they took control of the General Assembly in 2005, changed the law back to require a run-off if less than 50% of the vote was received.

 Aftermath

-Following the election, Max Cleland was sworn-in as a United States Senator on January 3, 1997.
+Following the election, Max Cleland was sworn in as a United States senator on January 3, 1997.
 After one term, Max Cleland faced a tough re-election bid in 2002.
 However, this time he was defeated by Republican Saxby Chambliss.
 Cleland did not pursue public office after 2002, but campaigned for John Kerry in 2004 and was selected by President of the United States Barack Obama to serve on the American Battle Monuments Commission starting in 2009.
-The Republican candidate in 1996, Guy Millner, ran for Governor of Georgia again in 1998, but lost to Democrat Roy Barnes.
+The Republican candidate in 1996, Guy Millner, ran for governor of Georgia again in 1998, but lost to Democrat Roy Barnes.
 Millner did not seek public office again after his defeat in 1998.